top of page

 If you have questions or concerns, reach out here.

-This working group meets biweekly, drawing on the rich repository of Arabic material culture in the Near and Middle Eastern Books and Manuscripts and the Yale Papyri Collections to bring together scholars with interests in the fields of Late Antiquity and Medieval Studies, Arabic and Islamic Studies, Manuscript Studies, Art History, and Digital Humanities.
+This working group draws on the rich repository of Arabic material culture in the Near and Middle Eastern Books and Manuscripts and the Yale Papyri Collections to bring together scholars with interests in the fields of Late Antiquity and Medieval Studies, Arabic and Islamic Studies, Manuscript Studies, Art History, and Digital Humanities.
 While primarily focused on Arabic paleography, each session centers on a distinct codicological, scribal, or visual feature of Arabic manuscripts, including but not limited to colophons (kulūfūnāt), margins (ḥawāshī), endowment certificates (waqfiyyāt), student notes (muṭālaʿāt), ownership statements (tamallukāt), and book bindings (tajlīdāt).
 The purpose of the group is for participants to interrogate and gain greater familiarity with the logics and logistics of the Arabic manuscript tradition and to understand the circulation of manuscripts and documents not merely as texts but as material objects that generated meanings within social networks spanning across time, space, and social class.
 What does the writing material of a manuscript tell us about its circulation?
 How can we think about and conceptualize the semiotic relationship between a manuscript's core text and marginal notes?
 In what cultural and religious terms did writers and scribes articulate their conceptions of Arabic manuscripts and documents?
 And can we use biological analogies such as the life cycle to understand the production, circulation, and deaccessioning of Arabic manuscripts and documents?
-The group will convene at the Beinecke Library.
+The group typically convenes at the Beinecke Library but may meet in other venues depending on the theme of the session.
 Knowledge of elementary Arabic is desired but not required.
 Participants are encouraged to communicate their research interests to the organizer for us to study a wide array of manuscripts from the Arabic legal, grammatical, scientific, epistolary, exegetical, and other traditions.

-The fall semester schedule can be found below.
-In the spring semester, the format will change, and each session will be dedicated to a scholarly presentation on a topic relevant to Arabic scribal and documentary cultures, followed by a Q&A and a small reception.
+The spring semester schedule can be found below.
 If you're interested in presenting during the Spring Semester 2025, please reach out here.

 This Working Group is sponsored by the Whitney Humanities Center at Yale University.